dbashford/mimosa-bower/README.md

 }
 ```

-* `bower.watch`, a boolean, when `true`, Mimosa will watch the `bower.json` for changes, and when the file changes, run a Bower install.
+* `bower.watch`, a boolean, when `true`, mimosa-bower will watch the `bower.json` for changes, and when the file changes, run a Bower install.
 * `bower.bowerDir.path`, a string, the path to where mimosa-bower will initially install Bower assets before moving the key assets into the `watch.sourceDir`.
 This is relative to the root of the project.
 * `bower.bowerDir.clean`, a boolean, indicates whether or not to remove temporary Bower assets after install.
 Bower downloads entire GitHub repositories, so cleaning them keeps your project from having those kept around.
 * `bower.copy.enabled`, a boolean, indicates whether or not to copy assets out of the `bowerDir.path` and into `watch.sourceDir`.